- 1A meeting of people face to face, especially for consultation.More example sentences

 - In four weeks he did 18 television interviews and 36 radio broadcasts alone.

 - This is why presidents give interviews to television journalists.

 - Iranian television news carried an interview with a woman who had lost uncles and aunts and her two children, while her husband had suffered a broken back and legs.

-- 1.2An oral examination of an applicant for a job, college place, etc.: I am pleased to advise you that you have been selected for interviewMore example sentences
+- 1.2An oral examination of an applicant for a job, college admission, etc.: I am pleased to advise you that you have been selected for an interviewMore example sentences

 - She was selected from 3,000 applicants after two interviews to attend the 1950s-style boarding school.

 - Candidates were due to arrive in Bradford tonight for the two-day selection process, but yesterday the council announced it was calling off the interviews after three applicants had pulled out.

 - The lucky few were selected after three rounds of examinations and interviews.

 verb[with object] Back to top

 - 1Hold an interview with (someone): he arrived to be interviewed by a local TV station about the level of unemploymentMore example sentences